Education and Community Engagement

 $5 ticket / Free for Title I

-In partnership with Carnegie Hall and the Gaillard Center, the Charleston Symphony presents Link Up: The Orchestra Rocks!, a music education program and concert for students in grades 3-5 on March 6 & 8, 2024 at the Gaillard Center.
-The nearly 3,000 Lowcountry students participating in the Link Up program will have the opportunity to study the curriculum in their classrooms and then attend a highly engaging culminating concert where they sing and play recorders with the orchestra from their seats.
+In partnership with Carnegie Hall and the Gaillard Center, the Charleston Symphony presents Link Up: The Orchestra Sings! a music education program and concert for students in grades 3-5 on April 21 & 22, 2026 at the Gaillard Center.
+The nearly 3,000 Lowcountry students participating in this program will study the curriculum in class and then attend a highly engaging culminating concert where they sing and play recorders with the orchestra from their seats.
+This concert sells out each season with students from 25 schools attending this rich musical experience.
+All registered teachers participate in a district-accredited professional development workshop to dive into the Orchestra Sings curriculum!

-• Access to Carnegie Hall’s online resource center with additional lessons and resources
+- Access to Carnegie Hall’s online resource center with additional lessons & resources

 To explore the Link Up curriculum and resources, click the link below!